thaua-engelmann/dt-money/README.md

 This project was developed using ReactJS & Typescript.
 At first, we were using MirageJS to create a fake API and then save new transactions on it by a modal form, and then return these new transactions data to a table.

-My very first one project using Typescript.
-I am pretty sure that I have learned a lot!

 ## Available Scripts

 In the project directory, you can run: